lynndylanhurley/ng-token-auth/README.md

     });
   ~~~

-  Note that this is not secure, and that any access to any restricted content should be limited by the server as well.
+  Note that this is not secure, and that access to any restricted content should be limited by the server as well.

 * **$auth.submitRegistration**: Users can register by email using this method.
 [Read more](#email-registration-flow).
 Accepts an object with the following params:
   * **email**